Identification and Estimation of Spillover Effects in Randomized Experiments: Identification

-that is, a regression of the outcome on a treatment indicator and the proportion of treated neighbors.
-In this specification, $\gamma_{\ell}$ is usually seen as a measure of spillover effects, since it captures the average change in outcomes in response to a change in the proportion of treated neighbors.
+This is a regression of the outcome on a treatment indicator and the proportion of treated peers.
+In this specification, $\beta_\ell$ intends to capture a direct effect whereas $\gamma_{\ell}$ is seen as a measure of spillover effects, since it captures the average change in outcomes in response to a change in the proportion of treated neighbors.
+While the parameters $(\beta_\ell,\gamma_\ell)$ can be interpreted as linear projection coefficients, the following result shows that they do not have a causal interpretation in general. \begin{theorem}[RF-LIM regression] Under Assumption \ref{assu:indep}, the coefficients $(\beta_\ell,\gamma_\ell)$ from Equation \eqref{eq:lim} can be written as:

-The estimates from Equation (\ref{eq:lim}) are given in the first column of the middle panel in Table \ref{tab:BO_results}.
-The estimates suggest slightly negative and not significant direct and spillover effects, substantially different from results using Equation (\ref{eq:reg}).
-To better understand this point, Equation (\ref{eq:reg}) suggests the assumptions required for a LIM model to be correctly specified.
-In particular, we can see that if (i) the spillover effects are equal under treatment and control, $\theta_s(0)=\theta_s(1)=\theta_s$ for all $s$ and (ii) the spillover effects are linear in $s$, that is, $\theta_s=\kappa s$ for some constant $\kappa$, then Equation (\ref{eq:reg}) reduces to:

-so that $\gamma_{\ell}=\theta_{n_g}$ and thus the coefficient on the proportion of treated neighbors recovers the spillover effect of treating all neighbors (and the remaining effects can be obtained using linearity of the spillovers).
-However, the spillover effect estimates in Table \ref{tab:BO_results} suggest that the LIM assumptions do not seem to hold in this case.
-More in general, the following result holds. \begin{lemma}[LIM regression] Under the conditions for Lemma \ref{lemma:identif_exchange} and simple random assignment, the coefficient $\gamma_{\ell}$ from Equation (\ref{eq:lim}) can be written as:

-where $p=\P[D_{ig}=1]$. \end{lemma} This results shows that $\gamma_{\ell}$ captures a rather complicated linear combination of all the spillover effects under treatment and control.
-More precisely, $\gamma_{\ell}$ first averages the spillover effects under treatment and control, $\theta_s(0)(1-p)+\theta_s(1)p$, and then combines all these terms.
-Importantly, the ``weights'' assigned to each of the terms $\theta_s(0)(1-p)+\theta_s(1)p$ are not bounded between zero and one, and they sum to zero.
-In fact, these weights are negative for all values $s$ below the mean of $S_{ig}$, and positive for all the values above.
-In this case, we have that $\hat{\gamma}_{\ell}$ will assign negative weight to the first term and positive weight to the second one.